 Application Submission Procedures

-Prior to submitting a supplement request, it is strongly recommended that Principal Investigators (PIs) speak with the program official associated with the parent grant to discuss eligibility, alignment with Institute expectations/priorities, and availability of funds.
+Prior to submitting an administrative supplement request, it is strongly recommended that Principal Investigators (PIs) speak with the program official associated with the parent grant to discuss eligibility, alignment with Institute expectations/priorities, and availability of funds.

-- With your institutional official, contact your program officer to discuss requesting an administrative supplement.
+- With the institutional official, contact the program officer to discuss requesting an administrative supplement.

-- Your program officer can advise you further about the circumstances in which NICHD awards supplements.
+- Get advice from the program officer about the circumstances in which NICHD awards supplements.

-- Do not use administrative supplements as a regular funding request.
+- Should not use administrative supplements as a regular funding request.

-- Have your institutional official verify that required financial reporting is up to date.
+- Should have their institutional official verify that required financial reporting is up to date.

 - Reason for the request and justification for the funds.